TortillasAlfred/NeuralBarkCalculator/README.md

 ``cd NeuralBarkCalculator``

-and install all of the project's dependencies with

-``pip3 install -r requirements.txt``

-Since PyTorch is not installed in the same way for different OS, we recommend you then install the required PyTorch and torchvision libraries according to the [suggested commands](https://pytorch.org/).
+Since PyTorch is not installed in the same way for different OS, we recommend you first install the required PyTorch and torchvision libraries according to the [suggested commands](https://pytorch.org/).
 For example, on a Windows PC, the command for PyTorch is

 ``pip3 install https://download.pytorch.org/whl/cu90/torch-1.1.0-cp37-cp37m-win_amd64.whl``

 and for torchvision it is

 ``pip3 install https://download.pytorch.org/whl/cu90/torchvision-0.3.0-cp37-cp37m-win_amd64.whl``

+We can then download the remaining project dependencies with

+``pip3 install -r requirements.txt``

 ## Usage